BeepBoopRun/assignment5/README.md

 - **Git diff** can be useful when using format tools, to see what changes they make.

 - **Git fetch** can be used to inspect changes in remote, without commiting them locally.

+- **Git status --ignored** is useful when setting up the .gitignore file